 Wash the goose and trim excess fat.
 Place in a large cooking bag in a roasting pan or in a large covered container for brining.

 In a saucepan, heat 1 cup of the water with salt, sugar, and spices until salt and sugar are dissolved.
 Cool slightly and add to 1 gallon of cold water.

-Pour over the goose and, if necessary, add more ice cold water to cover the goose.
+Pour water mixture over the goose and, if necessary, add more ice cold water to cover the goose.
 If you use a cooking bag, twist and tie tightly so the goose is covered with the brine.
 Refrigerate for 12 to 24 hours.